jeertmans/manim-slides/docs/source/reference/html.md

 [RevealJS](https://revealjs.com/).
 This file can then be opened with any modern web browser, allowing for a nice portability of your presentations.

-As for every command with Manim Slides, converting slides' fragments into one HTML file (and its assets) can be done in one command:
+As with every command with Manim Slides, converting slides' fragments into one HTML file (and its assets) can be done in one command:

 ```bash